samrudovsky/hospital-readmission-risk/README.md

 2) Analyze data for any systemic issues in patient care that may increase the chances of readmission

-**How can doctors and medical staff leverage hospital encounters most effectively in order to avoid unnecessary readmissions**
+**How can doctors and medical staff leverage hospital encounters most effectively in order to avoid unnecessary readmissions?**

 ---
 ### Problem Statement